Iramirez108/make-a-README/README.md

     Code the repo

 ## Usage
-    Use the terminal and answer the questions
+    Use the terminal and answer the questions.
+Watch the video below to see how to use it if you have any questions.

 ## License
    This application is covered under the [MIT] license.